 At the heart of your quest for a new or upgraded PC lies the single most important decision you can make: AMD or Intel?
-Like Apple vs. Microsoft or Fortnite vs. PUBG, AMD vs. Intel is one of the great debates for PC users.
+Like Apple vs. Microsoft, or Fortnite vs. Apex Legends, AMD vs. Intel is one of the great debates for PC users.
 One of these two purveyors of finely-wafered silicon will produce the beating heart of your new PC.
 AMD and Intel are just as different from one another as the products they produce.

 That said, let’s dig into the details to find out which one would be the best choice for your new PC.

 With cost serving as a major factor in building, upgrading, or purchasing a PC, choosing the right CPU often comes down to finding the one that offers the best bang for your buck.
 In just price alone, AMD’s chips are generally cheaper than comparable Intel chips.
 Low-end, dual-core AMD Sempron, Athlon, or A-series dual-core processors start at about $30.
 In comparison, a low-end Intel chip will cost around $40.
 These processers don’t make very good upgrades, since they are so far on the cheap end — in fact, we recommend something like the $100 Ryzen 3 2200G for an entry level chip.
-That said, you’ll find similar pricing as you climb the performance ladder, with Intel’s offerings almost always coming in a little higher than AMD’s chips.
+That said, you’ll find similar pricing as you climb the performance ladder, with Intel’s offerings almost always coming in a little higher than AMD’s.

 For the better part of a decade, this was the typical pricing scenario endured by most PC enthusiasts until the arrival of AMD’s new Ryzen CPUs.
 Their debut in early 2017 shook up that long-standing formula, with the Ryzen 7 1800X sitting at the top of the consumer-focused end of AMD’s spectrum at that time.
 Today the second-generation 2700X is the king of that pile, with eight cores, 16 threads and a price tag around $300.
 Intel’s current top consumer chip, the 9900K, comes with eight cores and 16 threads of its own, but its price is far higher, at $530.
 For more middle-ground options, our recommended Intel chips include the Core i5-8400 for $205 and the Core i7-9700K for $410.